 Our trip started in the Gaženica port, where we boarded a ferry to the Ugljan island.
 The boat tour lasted about half an hour, the price for one person was 18kn, and the scooter was 36kn in one direction.
 The ferry left us in Preko from where we went to the northern part of the island and the place Ugljan.
 Preko is the most developed place on the island and has everything you need, gas station, ATM, supermarket, restaurants, tourist info etc.

-On the way we passed the other smaller towns along the coast Lukoran, Poljana and Sutomiščica which are considerably quieter.
-Driving through the central part of the island we realized why it has a nickname "green island", there is almost no part that is not covered with a tree or plumage :) The roads on the island are asphalted and in good condition, without too much corners and ups & downs.
+On the way, we passed the other smaller towns along the coast Lukoran, Poljana, and Sutomiščica which are considerably quieter.
+Driving through the central part of the island we realized why it has a nickname "green island", there is almost no part that is not covered with a tree or plumage :) The roads on the island are asphalted and in good condition, without too many corners and ups & downs.

 When we arrived in Ugljan we decided to find a place to drink coffee and accidentally run into the most famous bar on the island!
 "Ritam Bar" is really a fine place for relaxation, but even better place for the evening entertainment, where various bands and DJs are playing during the weekend.
-In front of the bar there is a beautiful pebble beach where you can look for refreshment.
-During coffee break we have been studying the map of the island we took in Preko in tourist info and trying to find some more hidden places.
+In front of the bar, there is a beautiful pebble beach where you can look for refreshments.
+During the coffee break, we have been studying the map of the island we took in Preko in tourist info and trying to find some more hidden places.

 Južna Luka Beach

 Our first task was to find a sandy beach called "Južna luka", located near Muline.
 There is a white road to the beach, but there is not much parking on the beach, so we recommend that you walk around this part.
 The beach immediately seems to leave the impression that it is different from the other classic sandy beaches, which is because of stones that rise from the sea in some parts.
 There were not too many people on the beach, and around the beach is a pine forest which was perfect for putting our hammock in the shade :)